percona/percona-backup-mongodb/doc/source/installation.rst

 Configuring service init scripts
 ================================================================================

-Some configuration is required for the service script (e.g. systemd unit file) that will run the |pbm-agent| processes.

-- The MongoDB connection URI string to the local mongod node.
+The MongoDB connection URI string to the local mongod node should be set in environment file that the `pbm-agent.service` systemd unit file includes.

+With the current systemd unit file (see below) this means setting the "PBM_MONGODB_URI" environment variable in /etc/default/pbm-agent.

+`.../systemd/system/pbm-agent.service`

+.. include:: .res/code-block/bash/systemd-unit-file.txt

 (See :ref:`pbm.auth` for an explanation of standard MongoDB connection strings if you need.)
-- A file path to save log output to. |pbm-agent|'s log output comes straight to stdout and the service script just redirects it (and stderr) to this path.

-..
-This section is not available any longer
-.. seealso:
-..
-..   pbm stores
-..     :ref:`pbm.config.storage.setting-up`

 .. include:: .res/replace.txt